adanzee/Local-RAG-using-Ollama/README.md

 2. Ask questions in a loop (type `quit` or `exit` to stop)

 > The chatbot retrieves the most relevant chunks from your database and generates answers using Ollama.

 ---

-## Notes

-* Ensure `.env` and `venv/` are not committed to GitHub.
-* Use a virtual environment (`venv`) to avoid dependency conflicts.
-* The system works fully locally — no cloud services required.
-* All embeddings and chat history are stored in the database for context-aware responses.

----